OpenHFT/Chronicle-Map/spec/3-memory-layout.md

  > The purpose of this alignment is to minimize the number of pages spanned by the following
  > *segment headers area*.
 The segment headers area is frequently accessed and updated, so the pages
- > it spans almost always reside in TLB cache and always need to be flushed to the disk.
+ > it spans almost always reside in the TLB cache and always need to be flushed to the disk.

  > The alignment (more precisely, the offset to the next area, the segment headers area) is stored
  > in the global mutable state, rather then computed each time a mapped Chronicle Map store is